 MEDLIFE has been working in Pamplona Alta since March 2010.
-The majority of Mobile Clinics and MEDLIFE Fund projects in Peru serve the communities of Pamplona Alta.
+The majority of MEDLIFE Service Learning Trips and community development projects in Lima, Peru serve the communities of Pamplona Alta.
 Zenobia Gonsalves, our media intern in Lima, captured the shots below.

 Located in the hills surrounding Lima, Pamplona Alta is a shantytown, or pueblo joven, characterized by conditions of extreme poverty and a lack of infrastructural development.
 Now housing more than 20,000 residents, it was first populated in the 1990’s when massive numbers of Peruvians immigrated to Lima from the rural countryside — either displaced by the Shining Path terrorism that marked this decade, or looking for better opportunity in Peru’s capital city.